Can You Get Arrested for Speeding in Utah?

 If you are over the age of 21 and accrue 200 or more points in three years, your license may be suspended for three months to a year.
 The threshold for license suspension is lower for drivers under the age of 21.
 If you are younger than 21 and accrue 70 demerit points in three years, your license may be suspended from one month up to a year.

-When you are issued a traffic ticket, police will not commonly arrest you.
+When you are issued a speeding ticket, police will not commonly arrest you.
 However, the US Supreme Court has said that police can arrest you for minor offenses, even for traffic offenses.
 Talk to an attorney if you feel you were illegally arrested or had your rights violated during a traffic stop.

 There are options you may have for clearing your record of these driving offenses.
 To learn more about these options and speeding offenses you should contact an experienced traffic lawyer.

 Our Salt Lake City Criminal Defense Attorneys Can Help You Fight a Speeding Offense

 If you or a family member was arrested for speeding in Utah, you should consult with an experienced Salt Lake City criminal defense lawyer today.
 Overson Law, PLLC can help you reclaim a suspended license and fight speeding violations.
 To schedule your free consultation with Darwin Overson, call us at (801) 758-2287 or reach us online.